 Burner ignition may not be satisfactory on first startup due to residual air in the gas line or until gas manifold pressure is adjusted.
 The ignition control makes three attempts to light before locking out.
 After three trials for ignition, if the appliance does not operate, follow the instructions Turning off the appliance in the User's Information Manual and call your gas supplier to verify the quality and/ or consistency of the gas supply.
 If the gas supply has been verified and/or other gas appliances are operating properly, and the appliance still does not ignite, call service to properly troubleshoot the unit.

-It is possible to connect gas piping from either side of the furnace using any of the gas pipe entry knockouts on both sides of the furnace.
+Gas piping may be connected from either side of the furnace using any of the gas pipe entry knockouts on both sides of the furnace.
 See Figure 15.

 Gas orifice conversion for propane (LP)